Containers & Kubernetes

 1. Use the native logging mechanisms of containers

 If your application runs on a Kubernetes cluster, you don’t need to do much regarding logs.
 A centralized logging system is probably already integrated in your Kubernetes cluster.
-If you are using Kubernetes Engine, this service is provided by Stackdriver Logging.
+If you are using Kubernetes Engine, this service is provided by Cloud Logging.
 So just keep it simple and use the native logging mechanisms of containers.
 Write your logs to stdout and stderr and they will be shipped, stored and indexed automatically for you.

 If you want, you can also write your logs in a JSON format.
 This allows you to easily add metadata about your logs.
-You will then be able to search through your logs in Stackdriver Logging using those metadata.
+You will then be able to search through your logs in Cloud Logging using those metadata.

 2. Ensure that your containers are stateless and immutable